 Dove Green Private School, located at Dubai Investments Park, provides a UK curriculum education to a small community of approximately 400 students.

 Dove Green Private School is currently the only UK curriculum school within the Dubai Investment Park area - home to The Green Community, The Palisades, Ritaj, Dunes Village, Dubai Lagoon and the EWAN Residences.
 The school serves the Green Community particularly well with a footpath linking the two, "enabling children to walk from their homes...
 We encourage families to walk and cycle to school."

 The school opened in 2015 with just 40 students and, initially and in its own words, was a "little quiet".
-Over the last five years it has grown substantially, however, and is now home to over 400 pupils.
+Over the last five years it has grown substantially, however, and is now home to 440 pupils, which puts space at a premium, even if capacity is said to allow 560 students.
 The school describes itself as "a wonderfully small British school with a fantastic community spirit".